First Project¶

 .claude/settings.local.json.
 Re-running greatminds setup unions the schema

-rules.
-For a valid existing file, setup leaves other top-level settings such as
+and preserves operator-added rules.
+For a valid existing file, setup leaves

 Claude marketplace plugins¶